 Hi, I'm Chris

-I'm a workaholic.
-I start and grow companies for a living.
+I'm a product manager, community organizer, and entrepreneur.
 In my free time, I enjoy sports, technology, business, and politics.
 Scroll down to learn more about me, or connect with me on Facebook, LinkedIn, or Twitter.

 Earlier in my life, I made some mistakes that would come to define my future.
 Read my bio to learn about my childhood, teens, and early 20s, and some of the lessons I learned in the process of growing up.

 Huntsville has a ton of potential.
 You'd never guess that this small place in Alabama could be so forward-thinking.
 It's full of brilliant minds—more PhDs per capita than anywhere else in the country.
 It's home to world-class institutions, such as NASA, the Redstone Arsenal, HudsonAlpha, and Lowe Mill.
 Decades of focus in esoteric industries (defense and aerospace) has fostered a more private culture here, however it hasn't stopped these institutions from recruiting a creative, innovative workforce.
 The people of Huntsville have incredible creative capital.